Find Affordable College Courses

 While working on their degree, natural resources and conservation majors at Texas A&M College Station accumulate an average of around $22,229 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $265.

-You’ll join some of the best and brightest minds around you if you attend University of Oklahoma Norman Campus.
-The school came in at #3 on this year’s Best Natural Resources & Conservation Schools in the Southwest Region list.
-Located in the midsize suburb of Norman, University of Oklahoma is a public school with a very large student population.
+You’ll be in good company if you decide to attend University of Oklahoma Norman Campus.
+It ranked #3 on our 2023 Best Natural Resources & Conservation Schools in the Southwest Region list.
+Located in the suburb of Norman, University of Oklahoma is a public school with a very large student population.

 On average, natural resources and conservation graduates from University of Oklahoma take out $22,108 in student loans while working on their degree.